pyeventsourcing/eventsourcing-cjsontranscoder/README.md

         return MyInt(data)
 ```

-Alternatively for greater speed, you can define a custom transcoding for `MyInt`
+Alternatively for slightly greater transcoding performance, you can define a
-as a Cython extension type in a Cython module (`.pyx` file) using the
+custom transcoding for `MyInt` as a Cython extension type in a Cython module
-`CTranscoding` extension type.
+(`.pyx` file) using the `CTranscoding` extension type.

 ```cython
 from _eventsourcing_cjsontranscoder cimport CTranscoding